 Ranking of the new notes The new notes are unsecured senior obligations of our company and our guarantors.
-The new notes are: effectively junior in right of payment to all our existing and future secured indebtedness to the extent of the value of the assets securing such indebtedness and to all of our subsidiaries' liabilities (including payments on our senior secured credit facilities and trade payables); equal in right of payment to all our existing and future senior unsecured indebtedness; and • senior in right of payment to all our existing and future senior subordinated indebtedness, including our senior subordinated notes; and • senior in right of payment to any of our future indebtedness that is expressly subordinated to the new notes.
-Ranking of the Guarantees The guarantees are: effectively junior in right of payment to all the existing and future secured indebtedness of our guarantors to the extent of the value of the assets securing such indebtedness; equal in right of payment to all the existing and future senior indebtedness of our guarantors; • senior in right of payment to all the existing and future senior subordinated indebtedness of our guarantors, including their guarantees of our senior subordinated notes; and • senior in right of payment to all of their future indebtedness that is expressly subordinated to the guarantees.
+The new notes are: effectively junior in right of payment to all our existing and future secured indebtedness to the extent of the value of the assets securing such indebtedness and to all of our subsidiaries' liabilities (including payments on our senior secured credit facilities and trade payables); equal in right of payment to all our existing and future senior unsecured indebtedness; and • senior in right of payment to all our existing and future senior subordinated indebtedness, including our senior subordinated notes; and • senior in right of payment to any of our future indebtedness that is expressly subordinated to the Ranking of the Guarantees new notes.
+The guarantees are: Ranking of the Guarantees effectively junior in right of payment to all the existing and future secured indebtedness of our guarantors to the extent of the value of the assets securing such indebtedness; • equal in right of payment to all the existing and future senior indebtedness of our guarantors; senior in right of payment to all the existing and future senior subordinated indebtedness of our guarantors, including their guarantees of our senior subordinated notes; and • senior in right of payment to all of their future indebtedness that is expressly subordinated to the Change of Control guarantees.
 Change of Control If we go through a change of control, we must make an offer to repurchase the new notes at 101% of their face amount plus accrued and unpaid interest, if any, to the date of repurchase.
-See "Description of New Notes-Repurchase at the
+See "Description of New Notes-Repurchase at the Option of Holders upon Change of Control".
+Asset Sales We may have to use the net proceeds from asset sales to offer to repurchase the new notes under certain circumstances at their face amount, plus accrued and unpaid interest.
+See "Description of New Notes-Certain Covenants-Limitation on Asset Sales".
+14